refinedev/refine/documentation/docs/ui-integrations/ant-design/hooks/use-checkbox-group/index.md

 });
 ```

 It's also possible to pass function to these props.
-Function will accept `item` prop.
+These functions will receive `item` argument.

 ```tsx
 const { options } = useCheckboxGroup({